Triumph 1300: Estate model

 An estate version of the 1300 reached the concept stages, but was never produced due to budgetary constraints.

 Replacement

 In August 1970, the 1300 and 1300TC were replaced by the Triumph 1500.
 The engine was enlarged to 1493 cc, providing a useful increase in torque, but a decrease in overall power and increased fuel consumption.
 The front end was cleaned up considerably, and the rear redesigned with longer tail, providing a useful increase in boot space.
-Production of the FWD Triumphs came to an end in 1973.
+Production of FWD Triumphs ended in 1973.